clifff/clifff.com/_posts/2015-10-1-2015-failed-experiments-with-aws-lambda.md

 [the docs have a walk through to link up with Lambda](http://docs.aws.amazon.com/lambda/latest/dg/gs-amazon-gateway-integration.html) that was pretty straightforward.
 After getting the 'Hello World' going, I started hacking away on a proof of concept to provide an image url, height and width, and get a resized image in response.
+This was my first foray into node.js, which was pretty fun.
 Here's what I ended up with:

 {%highlight javascript%}